 Poppy was even found to be encouraging others to be cannibalistic.
 This is obviously something that is not accepted within society and so when she endorsed veganism at the end, it would follow that people would not accept this.
 Why would someone heed the words of an extremist psychopath?

 An instant translation of ‘viva las vegan’ is, of course, ‘long live vegans,’ so Poppy was clearly stating her opinion that veganism is good.
 This could be because, statistically, vegans tend to live longer (as vegans are at lower risk of having type 2 diabetes, heart disease and many other illnesses).
 So perhaps, she meant it literally.

-Moreover, I noticed in the film, that Poppy presented several hypocrisies of human kind.
+Moreover, I noticed in the film, that Poppy presented several hypocrisies.
 For example, she stated that alcohol has a negative effect on the body, just as drugs do, yet one is legal and the other is not.
 Hence, this film could lead us to question whether we ought to trust the law as being a moral guideline.
 Why it is legal to drink alcohol and not to do drugs, when they both are not good for us?
 And why is it legal to have sugar, when this is just as addictive as drugs?
 Along this thought process, you could say that it is legal to eat non-human meat, dairy and eggs, yet despite their legality, these things are, too, addictive and detrimental to our health.